proxima-one/stream-client-go/readme.md

 # Golang Proxima.one StreamDB Client

+This library is a driver for Proxima Stream Registry and StreamDB.

 ## Stream Registry Client
 Implements all methods of the Proxima Streams API that is also available at https://streams.api.proxima.one.